Spring-Middleware/spring-base/docs/graphql.md

 # GraphQL Support

-This document describes the current and planned GraphQL support in Spring Middleware.
+This document describes the **GraphQL infrastructure provided by Spring Middleware** and the direction of the platform regarding **distributed GraphQL federation**.

+Spring Middleware treats GraphQL as a **platform capability in a distributed microservice architecture**, where:

+- each service owns its **own GraphQL schema**
+- schemas are **registered in the platform registry**
+- a gateway can **discover and compose these schemas dynamically**

+The goal is to enable **federated GraphQL APIs across autonomous microservices** without tightly coupling services together.

+---

+# 1. Current capabilities

+Spring Middleware currently provides the **foundational infrastructure required for GraphQL federation**, focusing on:

+- schema discovery
+- schema metadata registration
+- centralized error handling
+- platform-level consistency

 At this stage, Spring Middleware focuses on **schema registration and discovery**, not on executing or federating GraphQL queries itself.

 ---

-## 1. Current capabilities

-### 1.1 Schema location registration
+# 1.1 Schema location registration

-When a service exposes a GraphQL schema, Spring Middleware can register **where** that schema lives so that other platform components can discover it later.
+When a service exposes a GraphQL schema, Spring Middleware can register **where that schema lives** so that other platform components can discover it later.

 The registry keeps track of: